 The District operates an ion exchange treatment system for the removal of perchlorate at their Plant No. 16 site.
 Perchlorate is a man-made substance most often associated with the production of fertilizers.
 Although the USEPA has not set a drinking water standard for perchlorate, the NYS Dept. of Health has enacted an action level of 18 ug/l.
 As the perchlorate level at Plant No. 16 has never exceeded the action level, the District continues to treat this well in the interest of its consumers.
 Other sources are not impacted or contain low levels of perchlorate.
+The District operates a sand filtration at their Plant No. 5 for the removal of manganese, a naturally occurring inorganic compound that is indicative of staining on plumbing fixtures.
+The District has also implemented filtration for the removal of PFA compounds at the same site.
+PFA compounds are man made contaminants most often associated with weatherproof & non-stick materials and fire fighting foams.

-2022 DRINKING WATER QUALITY REPORT - TABLE OF DETECTED PARAMETERS
+2024 DRINKING WATER QUALITY REPORT - TABLE OF DETECTED PARAMETERS